sarahciston/codingcare/_drafts/lavenderhaze.md

 ![](https://image.pollinations.ai/prompt/Tech%20alternatives%20with%20privacy%20protection%20%5BcharactersDetailed%5D%20Flat%20Illustration%20%5Bgenre%5D?width=900&height=500&nologo=poll&nofeed=yes&seed=[random])
 (Note: I replaced*

-What are some tech companies that do NOT make AI for defense?
+*What are some tech companies that do NOT make AI for defense?*

 There are many tech companies that explicitly state they do not engage in AI work for defense purposes.
 Here are a few examples, although please note that my knowledge is based on publicly available information and may not be fully up-to-date:

-1. **Clearview AI**: While they do work with AI, they have stated that they do not provide their services to the military or law enforcement for mass surveillance purposes.
+1. **Clearview AI**: While they do work with AI, they have stated that they do not provide their services to the military or law enforcement for mass surveillance purposes. [*this is patently wrong*]

 2. **Snap Inc.**: The company behind Snapchat has a policy against using its technology for defense or military purposes.